What is Maslinic acid?

-Animal studies have shown that maslinic acid has a powerful anabolic effect by increasing whole body growth rate, increasing liver protein synthesis and nitrogen retention.
+Animal studies have shown that maslinic acid has a powerful anabolic effect by increasing whole body growth rate, increasing liver protein synthesis, and nitrogen retention.

-In animal studies, scientists studied the effects of maslinic acid on growth, protein-turnover rates and nucleic acid concentration in trout white muscle.
+In animal studies, scientists studied the effects of maslinic acid on growth, protein-turnover rates, and nucleic acid concentration in trout white muscle.
 The trout is a kind of fish.

-Five groups of 180 trout of a mean body mass of 20 grams were fed for 225 days with diets containing 0, 1, 5, 25 and 250mg of maslinic acid per kg of diet.
+Five groups of 180 trout with a mean body mass of 20 grams were fed for 225 days with diets containing 0, 1, 5, 25, and 250mg of maslinic acid per kg of diet.
 At the end of the experiment, white-muscle weight (which is their fast-twitch muscle) and protein-accumulation rate of trout fed with maslinic acid were higher than in the control group.
 The total content of DNA, RNA, and protein in trout fed with 25 and 250mg of maslinic acid per kg body weight was significantly higher than in the control.
-The protein: DNA ratio was also slightly higher than control.
+The protein: DNA ratio was also slightly higher than the control.

 In the same groups of trout, protein synthesis rates increased to more than 80 percent over the control values, while no differences were found in protein-degradation rate.
 Thus, maslinic acid can act as a growth factor when added to a standard trout diet.